meghavijendra/Graph_analysis_using_Apache_Spark/README.md

 # PROJECT DESCRIPTION

+The purpose of this project is to re-implement Graph Processing program using Spark and Scala.

 An undirected graph is represented in the input text file using one line per graph vertex. <br />
 For example, the line  <br />
 1,2,3,4,5,6,7  <br />